ewinapun/ewinapun.github.io/_projects/1_project.markdown

     </div>
 </p>

-If we compare the bubble length results to the impedance measurements[^note2], we can see some expected similarity.
-Both bubble length and impedance measurements show us its inverse relationship with pressure, and capture the essence of the microbubble behavior inside the channel.
+If we compare the bubble length results to the impedance measurements[^note2], we can see some similarity.
+Both bubble length and impedance measurements show us their inverse relationship with pressure, and can capture the essence of the microbubble behavior inside the channel in a similar fashion.

 <p>
   <img src="/assets/img/BioMEMS_project/impedance_pressure.png" style="width: 49%;"/>